Get serious about CO2

 Campaign supporters

-We’re campaigning across the borough getting the public to sign postcards to send to Camden Councillors, to encourage them to Get Serious.
+In 2009-2010 We campaigned across the borough getting the public to sign postcards to send to Camden Councillors, to encourage them to Get Serious.
+Over 355 postcards were signed asking the leader of Camden Council to commit the council to Get Serious about CO2.

-We’ve been asking people in Camden to pose for photos with their most serious face, to show their support for the campaign.
-We’ve had support from Frank Dobson, MP for Holborn & St Pancras, as well as Raj Chada, ex-leader of Camden Council.
+We also asked people in Camden to pose for photos with their most serious face, to show their support for the campaign.
+We had support from Frank Dobson, MP for Holborn & St Pancras, as well as Raj Chada, ex-leader of Camden Council.

 MP Frank Dobson asks Camden Council to Get Serious about CO2